CarlAndersson/underwater-acoustic-analysis/docs/user/installing.rst

             This creates a good development environment for basic usage.
             You will however need some text editing tool and a terminal to get started.

 Installing the package for development
 --------------------------------------
+We have chosen to use `uv <https://docs.astral.sh/uv/>`_ as our python installer and package tooling.

 1. Clone the git repo
 2. Install the environment with uv